 Careers in the 21st century increasingly place a premium on the ability to collect, process, analyze, and interpret large-scale data on human attributes, preferences, attitudes, and behaviors and complex systems of human interactions.
 Such skills have concrete application and relevance to a wide variety of careers, including market research, program evaluation, policy work, advanced study in the social sciences, and financial analysis.
-The McKinsey Global Institute, a management consulting group, estimates that by 2018, the U.S. may face a 50-60% gap between the need for individuals who can analyze complex data and the supply of those with the training and skills to do so.
+The McKinsey Global Institute, a management consulting group, estimates that by 2018, the US may face a 50-60% gap between the need for individuals who can analyze complex data and the supply of those with the training and skills to do so.
 The demand for data analysts requires professionals that are not only technically skilled, but also thoughtful about how best to use and interpret data.

-The master’s (Sc.M.) program in Social Analysis and Research (MSAR) in the Sociology Department of Brown University trains students in advanced techniques for data collection and analysis.
+The STEM-designated master’s (Sc.M.) program in Social Analysis and Research (MSAR) in the Department of Sociology at Brown University trains students in advanced techniques for data collection and analysis.
 The hallmarks of the program are focused methodological training in both quantitative and qualitative methods of data collection and analysis, with cores in spatial analysis and market research, classroom instruction by active and internationally renowned researchers, and individualized supervision of applied, hands-on data analytic research on a faculty project or with an off-campus organization.

 Through this program, students will develop the pragmatic and logical skills that will prepare them for a career in social research, whether basic research (such as found in academia or research institutions) or applied (such as found in policy and market research).
 Students will put these newly developed skills to work, as they apply the techniques they learn to the analysis of actual data from the social sciences.